PALS (Participation, Awareness, Learning and Sharing)

-The goals of the program are to encourage participation of both Big and Little Pals in cultural learning and social activities to nurture a sense of community and friendship among all participants.
-PALS seeks to inspire cultural and personal pride, and gives Big and Little Pals the opportunity to connect with other people who identify as Asian and Pacific American.
+The goal of the program is to encourage participation of both Big and Little Pals in cultural learning and social activities to nurture a sense of community and friendship among all participants.
+PALS seeks to inspire cultural and personal pride, and gives Big and Little Pals the opportunity to connect with other people who identify as Asian American and Pacific Islander.

 What does it take to be a Big PAL?

 +Availability every other Sunday from 10 A.M.- 12 P.M.

 +Minimum 2.5 GPA

 +Ability to commit year long (meaning both Fall and Spring semesters not including university holidays)

 +Pass a Poudre School District volunteer background check